heralt/web-app-from-scratch-1920/README.md

 Link to the site: [link](https://heralt.github.io/web-app-from-scratch-1920/)
 <!-- Add a link to your live demo in Github Pages 🌐-->
 ## Installation
+To install this, you must clone this repo and open it in a IDE of your choice.
+Then open the index.html in the browser you prefer.
 <!-- Add a link to your live demo in Github Pages 🌐-->
 ## Features
 - Showsmovie description of studio Ghibli movies.